 Please state your preferred or available dates in the application form.

 Criteria: Artists of all disciplines and practices.
-There are four or five artists accepted per residency month.
-Applications should outline a clear overview of your practice, demonstrating an understanding and response to the location, residency themes and/or facilities.
+There are up to five artists accepted per residency month.
+Applications should outline a clear overview of your practice, demonstrating an understanding or interest in our location, residency themes and/or facilities.
 Open to international and collaborative applications.

-Cost to Artist: Residency costs are highly subsidised by SSW but artists pay £560 per 4 week residency.
+Cost to artist: Residency costs are highly subsidised by SSW but artists pay £560 per 4 week residency.
 There are two places allocated for emerging artists* on the Winter Residency, these places are further subsidised and cost £370 per four week residency.
 This does not include materials costs or charges for consumables.

-* Emerging artists are stipulated as: Current BA and MA students /or BA and MA graduates within two years of leaving studies.
+* Emerging artists are stipulated as: Current BA, MA and alternative MA programme students /or BA, MA, alternative MA graduates undertaking the residency within two years of leaving studies.

 Application: We ask you to submit via our online submission platform.
 You are advised to complete your application off-line until it is ready to be submitted, as the contents of the form cannot be saved before submission.
 You will be asked to submit:

-- A cover letter stating your research area and/or interests and reasons for applying to the programme, demonstrating an understanding and response to the location, residency themes and/or facilities.
+- A cover letter stating your research area and/or interests and reasons for applying to the programme, demonstrating an understanding or interest in the location, residency themes and/or facilities.
 (500 words max.)

 - Artist statement providing a clear overview of your practice.
 (250 words max.)

 - A digital portfolio (4 – 6 work samples, e.g. images, text samples or links to online content)

 If you have any questions or wish to discuss your application prior to the deadline please contact SSW Programme & Communications Manager, Jenny Salmean: jenny[at]ssw.org.uk